 The park is just a block from Independence Hall and a popular gathering spot for residents and visitors.

-In contrast to today’s beautiful park setting, Washington Square during its early years was claimed as a burial ground and pasture.
+In contrast to today’s beautiful park setting, during its early years, Washington Square was claimed as a burial ground and pasture.

-By 1815, however, the installation of a public walk and tree-planting program initiated what would become the modern-day scenic square — renamed Washington Square in 1825 — with over 60 species of trees.
-Philadelphia founder William Penn designated the space among five city squares set aside for establishing parks for the public.
+By 1815, however, the installation of a public walk and tree-planting program initiated what would become the modern-day scenic Southeast Square — renamed Washington Square in 1825 — with more than 60 species of trees.

 For more information on Washington Square, click the button below.

 Book the Visit Philly Overnight Hotel Package for stays through June 15, 2018 and get FREE hotel parking as well as a $25 We ♥ 13th Street restaurants gift card, a $25 CHeU Noodle restaurants gift card, a $25 gift card to R2L, a free cheesesteak from Campo's and a $10 Lyft credit.